Why read: This is a detailed guide on how to put together a thank you basket of thoughtful gifts for labor and delivery nurses.

 So don’t stress and choose to go the way that brings the most joy to you.

 Do you plan to do gifts for labor and delivery nurses?
-Or do you feel like this is not the time to be gracious 😄?
-Please share with us in the comments.
+Or do you feel this is not the time to be gracious 😄?
+Please share with me in the comments.

 - Baby Sleep Solutions – Book Review